Grand Jury Service

 Check Your Notice Carefully

 Please check your Grand Jury notice carefully for the correct date and time to appear.

 Please ensure that you have your government-issued photo identification available for proof of identification.
 Limit the number of additional items you bring.

-Prospective Grand jurors are to report to the Manuel J. Maloof Auditorium located at 1300 Commerce Drive, Decatur, GA 30030.
+Prospective Grand jurors are to report to the One West Court Square Building located at One West Court Square, Decatur GA, 30030 on the second floor.
 You will not be required to enter the courthouse.
-The Auditorium will accommodate people being spaced out six feet apart during the selection process.
+One West Court Square will accommodate people being spaced out six feet apart during the selection process.

 Parking & Transit

 You may park in the deck located at 125 West Trinity Place (attached to the rear of the Courthouse).
 Handicap parking is available on all levels of the parking deck, near the elevators, with the exception of the 2nd and 3rd levels.
 There is one elevator in the parking deck, located in the stairwell adjacent to the handicapped parking spaces.
 A sign at the entrance of the deck will state that the cost is $6 per day to park.
 However, a parking code will be provided in order to exit the deck free of charge.
 Instead of driving, jurors may also ride MARTA to the Decatur Station.

 Masks are optional during selection and while completing any Grand Jury responsibilities.
 If you would like a mask, one will be provided to you.

 Casual business attire is required.
 Shorts, tank tops, bare midriffs, shirts with controversial depictions of wording, or similar dress are not permitted.
 The temperature can also be unpredictable in our facilities, so please dress accordingly.
 Shoes must be worn at all times; beach sandals or flip-flops are prohibited.